The Mayfair Witches Parlor

 Since Season 1, I have periodically tried to find more information about the actual history of the Soria-Creel house.
 Homes like this are not only historic; they are a part of the history of New Orleans and of the United States in general.
 There isn't quite as much online about the house as there is the Brevard-Rice house.
 But what I have managed to find, I've tried to make available by adding them to this page of the Parlor.

 Below, the enormous images of the house from Season 1 filming by RisingCrescent on Instagram really show the details of the house during filming.
 RisingCrescent has added some new images of the Soria-Creel house from filming Season 2.
-To see the additional images by RisingCrescent on Instagram, click the image below:
+To see the additional images by RisingCrescent, look her up on Instagram...

 -